Find out where to get help if you're experiencing domestic violence.

 Broken Rainbow UK provides support to lesbian, gay, bisexual and transgender people experiencing domestic violence.

-Anyone who needs confidential help with their own abusive behaviour can contact Respect on their free helpline: 0808 802 4040.
+Anyone who needs confidential help with their own abusive behaviour can contact Respect on their free helpline on 0808 802 4040.

 If you decide to leave

 The first step in escaping an abusive situation is realising that you're not alone and it's not your fault.
-Try to get advice from an organisation such as Women's Aid or Refuge before you go.
+Before you go, try to get advice from an organisation such:

 Women and men who have been sexually assaulted can get confidential help, treatment and support at a sexual assault referral centre.
 Find your nearest sexual assault referral centre.